hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * however they MAY fallback to using TLS without authentication and
 * they MAY fallback to using cleartext if TLS is not available.

-As such it does not offer a defense against active attacks (e.g., an on path active attacker on the connection from client to server), and is not considered as useful for XoT.
+As such, it does not offer a defense against active attacks (e.g., an on path active attacker on the connection from client to server), and is not considered as useful for XoT.

 Properties: None guaranteed.